 If you like Christian fiction or non-fiction, then you are going to love My Reader Rewards Club.
 You collect points by answering short surveys, reviewing books, referring friends, and a few other ways.
 You can cash those points in for books that are then mailed out to you for free.
 Go here to sign up for My Reader Rewards Club.
 Start your account with 25 points when you use my referral link.

 Use this list to help you toss deep and earn big.

-Free samples of shampoo and conditioner can be great for stretching your budget just a little bit more, plus they usually come with high value coupons.
-Some samples like those for gourmet coffee and body lotions can make great gift basket fillers.
-A few sights to follow for samples are
+Free samples of shampoo and conditioner can be great for stretching your budget just a little bit more, plus they usually come with high-value coupons.
+Some samples like those for gourmet coffee and body lotions can make excellent gift basket fillers.

 - Money Saving Mom–I clicked the “get notifications” tab on Money Saving Mom’s facebook page so I don’t miss a deal.